garyduckworth/MVP/README.md

 5. Math API will attempt to use legacy product methods if any errors occur in line with user stories

 6. Math API will report any errors through ILogger and by returning errors back to the user

+7. Open source math links are stored in appsettings so they can be easily updated